“Our Country, our whole country, may we ever have willing hearts and stout arms to defend it.”

 “It is a very fine location for a camp,” added Captain Gobin via a later letter.
 “Good water is handy, while Rock Creek, which skirts one side of us, affords an excellent place for washing and bathing.”

-Three days later, Sergeant-Major William M. Hendricks and his fellow 47th Pennsylvanians were assigned to Brigadier-General Isaac Stevens’ 3rd Brigade, which also included the 33rd, 49th and 79th New York regiments.
+Three days later, Sergeant-Major William M. Hendricks and his fellow 47th Pennsylvanians were assigned to the rd Brigade of Brigadier-General Isaac Ingalls Stevens, which also included the 33rd, 49th and 79th New York regiments.
 By that afternoon, the regiment was on the move again.
 Ordered onward by Brigadier-General Silas Casey, the Mississippi rifle-armed 47th Pennsylvania infantrymen marched behind their regimental band until reaching Camp Lyon, Maryland on the Potomac River’s eastern shore.
 At 5 p.m., they joined the 46th Pennsylvania in moving double-quick (165 steps per minute using 33-inch steps) across the “Chain Bridge” marked on federal maps, and continued on for roughly another mile before being ordered to make camp.

 The next morning, they broke camp and moved again.
 Marching toward Falls Church, Virginia, they arrived at Camp Advance around dusk.
 There, about two miles from the bridge they had crossed previously, they re-pitched their tents in a deep ravine near a new federal fort under construction (Fort Ethan Allen).
-They had completed a roughly eight-mile trek, were situated fairly close to General W. F. Smith’s headquarters, and were now part of the massive Army of the Potomac.
+They had completed a roughly eight-mile trek, were situated fairly close to the headquarters of Brigadier-General William Farrar Smith (also known as “Baldy”), and were now part of the massive Army of the Potomac (“Mr. Lincoln’s Army”).
 Under Smith, their regiment and brigade would help to defend the nation’s capital from the time of their September arrival through late January when the 47th Pennsylvanians would be shipped south.